build-on-aws/content/posts/lightsail-vs-aws-compute-comparing-costs-with-aws-pricing-calculator/index.md

 **EC2 Deployment**

 Website is hosted on Linux t3.micro instances with a weekly peak CPU usage of 60 minutes.
-Outbound data transfer to the internet is 50 GB per month.
-The instance uses on the EC2 instance 1-year Savings Plan.
+Outbound data transfer to the Internet is 50 GB per month.
+The instance uses the EC2 instance 1-year Savings Plan.
 The deployment uses a standard S3 5 GB bucket.
 AWS CloudFront is the CDN.

 **EC2 Charges**